geobtaa/geobtaa.github.io/docs/about/participants.md

 ##  Team Members

-Our Team Members form the core of BTAA-GIN, each contributing a different set of skills and insights.
-Their collective expertise spans a range of disciplines: from the information-focused skills of geospatial science, data management, and metadata to the cultural realm of map cataloging and cartographic history.
-They also bring critical perspectives on social justice and web accessibility, alongside technical skills in software development, web accessibility, and interface usability.
+Our Team Members form the core of BTAA-GIN, each contributing unique skills and perspectives.
+Their collective expertise covers a wide range of areas, including geospatial science, data management, and metadata, as well as map cataloging and cartographic history.
+They also contribute valuable insights into social justice and web accessibility, alongside technical skills in software development and user-friendly interface design.

 {{ read_csv('../tables/teamMembers-2023.csv') }}

 ## University of Minnesota Operations Staff

+The University of Minnesota serves as the administrative and technical hub of the BTAA-GIN.

 * Cody Hanson- IT Director - Administrative Lead
 * Ryan Mattke - Project Lead